-The Town is proposing to modify the current development charges by-law as part of the study process.
-The proposed draft by-law will be available at a minimum two weeks prior to the Public Meeting in accordance with the DCA.
-The by-law is under seperate cover.
+The Town has made modifications to the development charges by-law as part of the study process.
+The by-law was made available at a minimum two weeks prior to the Public Meeting in accordance with the DCA and attached in this study for reference.